Access the OpenGWAS API from a Stata do-file or Stata Markdown script

 This example shows how to run R and Stata code within the same Stata Markdown (.stmd) script.
 The general approach is detailed on the Stata Markdown website here and here.

-This means that we can use the functions provided by the TwoSampleMR package to obtain data from MR-Base (Hemani et al. 2018).
+This means that we can use the functions provided by the TwoSampleMR package to obtain data from the [OpenGWAS API}(https://api.opengwas.io/) which is the successor to MR-Base (Hemani et al. 2018).

 Before you start please install the following two Stata packages from the SSC archive, so in Stata issue the following commands (I have commented them out because I have already installed them).